edekeijzer/OctoPrint-PSUControl-Shelly/README.md

 If your Shelly has multiple outputs (Shelly 2, 2.5, 3EM or 4PRO) select the correct output.
 For Shelly 1, keep it at 0.

 ## Support
 Please check your logs first.
 If they do not explain your issue, open an issue in GitHub.
 Please set *octoprint.plugins.psucontrol* and *octoprint.plugins.psucontrol_shelly* to **DEBUG** and include the relevant logs.
+Feature requests are welcome as well.

 ## Todo
 - [ ] Add descriptions to settings page
+- [ ] Add images to documentation
 - [ ] Improve transition for cloud mode so it won't send new requests until status is returned.
 - [ ] Retrieve Shelly model and set available options accordingly.
 - [ ] Add an option to disable switch input to prevent accidental shutdowns.